 This applies, of course, not just to the UK but to just about everywhere.
 In October, Bank of America, another G-SIB, suffered an IT outage that resulted in some customers seeing a zero balance on their accounts.
 Weeks later, Singapore’s DBS, one of the world’s leaders in digital banking, and Citi, another G-SIB, suffered simultaneous outages caused by a “technical issue” with the cooling system at an Equinix data centre.
 As Channel News Asia reported, the 14-hour outage prevented 2.5 million payment and ATM transactions from being completed.

 Now that bank IT outages have established themselves as a regular feature of the new financial landscape, customers are being advised to take certain measures to minimise their risk of exposure.
-They include having a second bank account with access to online banking, keeping track of the timing of any outages and taking screenshots of any failed payments or other operations, switching current account to another bank if the outages are frequent, and keeping a cash reserve on hand, just in case.
+Those measure include having a second bank account with access to online banking, keeping track of the timing of any outages and taking screenshots of any failed payments or other operations, switching current account to another bank if the outages are frequent, and keeping a cash reserve on hand, just in case.

 ” If your bank’s services go down for days on end and you have alternative source of funding” should this be ” If your bank’s services go down for days on end and you have NO alternative source of funding”